-Today I’m going to show you how I made the bloomers that my niece wore with this dress.
+Today I’ve got a ruffle bloomers tutorial for the bloomers that my niece wore with this dress.

 I didn’t take pictures while making the original bloomers, so you’ll see a different pair in the tutorial.
 That also allowed me to use colors that will hopefully be easier for you to see.
 There’s a free pattern for you to download too.